Adv13/DENIE_Tiffany_12_04052022/README.md

 ![SportSeeLogo](./src/assets/logo.png)

 ## Presentation
-SportSee is a startup dedicated to sports coaching.
+SportSee is a startup dedicated to sport coaching.
 Here is a new version of the dashboard page.
 This brand new page will allow the user to follow the number of sessions carried out as well as the number of burned calories.

 ## Technologies